ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-1 An Eloquent Extract.—“ Generation
-after generation,” says a fine writer, “have
-felt as we feel now, and their Kves were as
-1 active as our own.
-They passed away like
-r a vapor, while Nature wore the same aspect
-[ of beauty as when her Creator commanded
-5 her to be.
-The heavens shall be ‘as bright
 L over our graves as they are now aroUnd our
 paths.
 The world will have the same at­
 -1 tractions for our offspring yet unborn, that